gajus/isomorphic-webpack/README.md

 Note: References to a generated code that cannot be resolved in a source map are ignored ([#5](https://github.com/gajus/isomorphic-webpack/issues/5)).

+<a name="isomorphic-webpack-reading-list"></a>
+## Reading list

+* [Developing isomorphic applications using webpack](https://medium.com/@gajus/developing-isomorphic-applications-using-webpack-eca814a418ad#.17l1qc77j).
+Introduction to `isomorphic-webpack`, how to use webpack loaders and dependencies that depend on the browser environment.

 <a name="isomorphic-webpack-faq"></a>
 ## FAQ